LunaBaozi/SEIRD-covid-models-with-GAs/README.md

 Solving SEIR ODE models for COVID-19 parameter prediction with evolutionary algorithms.

 ## Run SEIRD model
+Create a new conda environment with `environment.yml`.
+Activate the environment.
 Enter the SEIRD_model folder and run `runner.py`.
 The folder is self-contained.
 `inspyred_utils.py` contains functions from the Inspyred Python library.
 `multiobjective.py` contains functions for running single- and multi-objective optimization.